-The skin around your eyes is the thinnest on the body, which makes it the most susceptible to sun damage and where fine lines and wrinkles show up first.
+The skin around your eyes is the thinner than other areas, which is why it tends to be where fine lines and wrinkles show up first.
 Enter this luxurious balm-like formula that pairs the anti-aging benefits of retinyl palmitate with heavy-hitting hydrators such as ceramides and jojoba seed oil, all with a silky texture that glides across this delicate skin.

-Pairing retinyl palmitate with ceramides, essential ingredients for maintaining a strong and healthy skin barrier, helps minimize the likelihood for irritation.
+Pairing retinyl palmitate with ceramides, essential ingredients meant to help maintain a strong and healthy skin barrier, may minimize the likelihood for irritation.
 The pre-dosed capsules make application easier than ever, (not to mention, they are ideal for travel).